Controlling quantum chaos via Parrondo strategies on noisy intermediate-scale quantum hardware: Quantum Circuit implementing DTQW on Cycles

 From Eq.$(3)$, the shift operator, where $\textbf{0'}$s are $N\times N$ null matrices.
 For a 4-cycle graph, which are diagonalized by the quantum Fourier transform matrix Q (see, Appendix A of Ref.~\cite{Luca}); also, see Table~\ref{t1} for position transitions based on the coin state of the walker.
 QFT changes the computational basis as, where $\omega_N^{jk} = e^{2\pi i/N}$ and in matrix form , $Q = \omega_N^{jk}/\sqrt{N}$.
+For 4-cycle graph the QFT matrix $Q$ is given by, where $\omega = e^{2\pi i/4}$.
 The inverse quantum Fourier transform is denoted as $Q^\dagger$ with $QQ^\dagger = Q^\dagger Q = I$.
 Hence, where $\mathcal{P(P^\dagger)}$ are the diagonalized decrement and increment operators respectively.

 \\In case of 4-cycle, with $\omega = e^{2\pi i /4}$ and $P_i(\theta_i)$ are the phase gates which account for the shift of the walker via rotations given as, $\mathcal{P}$ acts only on the position qubits such that, $\mathcal{P}|q_1q_0\rangle = P_1|q_0\rangle \otimes P_2|q_1\rangle$ .
 Thus, the diagonalized conditional shift operator is given as, where $\mathcal{S}$ is the diagonalized shift operator.
 Since QFT acts only on the position space, one can write $(C\otimes I_p)$ as $(I_c \otimes Q^\dagger)(C\otimes I_p)(I_c\otimes Q)$, hence, the unitary time evolution operator has the form~\cite{Luca}, Using the property $QQ^\dagger = Q^\dagger Q = I $, leads to the usage of only one quantum Fourier transform and one inverse quantum Fourier transform in the circuit, hence an optimized, efficient circuit, see Fig.~\ref{fig:quantum_circuit}.
 Thus, As current NISQ quantum computers are restricted to limited connectivity, with the choice of high-fidelity adjacent physical qubits in real quantum hardware, one can obtain an improved performance of a quantum circuit with fewer resources.